paulbricman/paulbricman.github.io/_posts/2026-01-12-apologists-of-the-artificial.md

   <img src="/generators/field/outputs/field_30.svg" alt="">
 </div>

-Increasingly, people wake up to the fact that we do not own many of the things we used to own a while ago.
-We do not own the movies, music, or games we pay for, as they are now merely licensed to us.
+We do not own many of the things we used to own, not the movies, not the music, nor the games we pay for, as they are now merely licensed to us.
 We do not own the storage we use to save our memories, as it is now merely rented to us.
 The content we share on social media similarly remains the property of the company behind the platform; you just get to use a small corner as long as you adhere to the terms.

 Consider the beautiful absurdity of flipping the script in its entirety, such that not only would people reclaim ownership of the things they used to own until not so long ago, but they would also own the very digital infrastructure that powers the services they depend on.
-The "reverse Uno card" that civil society should play if there ever was one.
+The one "reverse" Uno card that civil society should play if there ever was one.

 We might look back on today's organization of property in the same way we will cringe at the twisted rhetoric of empowering people to integrate into the labor market.
 Not only are people forced to give away the majority of their waking hours in exchange for affording food and shelter, but getting to do so should be regarded as an opportunity to be grateful for.
 The mind will boggle.

 <div class="separator">
   <img src="/generators/field/outputs/field_31.svg" alt="">